uadmin/uadmin-docs/_build/html/_sources/api/user_functions.rst.txt

 -------------------------
 `Back To Top`_

+.. code-block:: go

+    func GetUserFromRequest(r *http.Request) *User

 GetUserFromRequest returns a user from a request.

-Function:

-.. code-block:: go

-    func(r *http.Request) *uadmin.User

 Parameter: